dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 * [Ready To Run](https://docs.microsoft.com/en-us/dotnet/core/deploying/ready-to-run) - includes a level of pre-compilation to reduce the amount of work done by the JIT (Just in time) compiler
 * [Trimmed deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) (applicable to self-contained) - reduces deployment artifact size by removing unused parts of the .NET runtime and libraries

-This ADR is to explore the trade-offs in the options above and determine a build, publishing and distribution strategy for the .NET executable that is the Contextly Language Server.
+This ADR is to explore the trade-offs in the options above and determine a build, publishing and distribution strategy for the .NET executable that is the Contextive Language Server.

 ### VS Code Extension Publishing Options